 |Arizona at it's finest...Sedona, Arizona|

-Being a snow bird requires some doing.
+Being a snowbird requires some doing.
 I suppose the first consideration is money.
 Inexpensive second homes can be had but you need to be careful before you leap.
-(Link: Rental information) Areas that cater to snowbirds both in the southwest and southeast do provide opportunities to rent fully furnish apartments or park models in RV resorts.
+(Link: Rental information) Areas that cater to snowbirds both in the southwest and southeast do provide opportunities to rent fully furnished apartments or park models in RV resorts.
 You will need to do some research online or even call a rental agent in the place you have chosen to visit.
 It is all very doable. ( Inexpensive Retirement Information) RV resorts offer a lot of activities and that is a real consideration when you have free time on your hands.
-You can rent park models in these places.
+You can rent park models* in these places.
 This is another choice that might replace living in an apartment.

 Will I Miss my Grandchildren?